BaseballShar/dotfiles/README.md

 - Install amethyst
 - `brew install --cask amethyst`

+# Kitty

 # Fish: As login shell

-# Kitty
+-- Delayed: Used zsh for backup
+- Install fisher plugin manager
+- Install these fish plugins
+jorgebucaran/fisher
+patrickf1/fzf.fish
+jorgebucaran/autopair.fish
+jhillyerd/plugin-git

 # To be fixed
-- Bad integration: fzf-native and fzf
+- Bad integration: fzf-native and fzf -> Temp fix: Use fzf to replace

-- Fish as login shell
+# To be done
+- css colour code plugin issues: Unable to build in fish